hyper-prog/glowdash/README.md

 ============================================

-GlowDash is web based dasboard to control (mostly) Shelly switches, shanding relays, scripts and custom thermostat daemons. **It does not need any could access, it uses the local rpc interface** of the Shelly relays to query/set states.
+GlowDash is web based dasboard to control (mostly) Shelly switches, shanding relays, scripts and custom thermostat daemons. **It does not need any cloud access, it uses the local rpc interface** of the Shelly relays to query/set states.
 It was originally written to allow for more complex control over window shading slats as the original shelly application can.
 Therefore, the program can define unique actions that can accept complex scripting methods.